kendall-creator/7more-app/README.md

      - Contacted - successful contacts
      - Unable to Contact - participants unable to reach
    - Average Days to First Outreach - average time from submission to first contact
-   - Forms by Day of Week - distribution of intake form submissions by day
+   - Forms by Day of Week - distribution of intake form submissions by day (auto-calculated only)
-   - All metrics automatically calculated from app data
+   - **All metrics auto-calculated from app data** with option to manually override
+   - **Manual entry available** for historical data (pre-app implementation)
+   - Shows both auto-calculated value (as hint) and manual entry field for each metric
+   - Leave fields empty to use auto-calculated values
+   - Enter values to override for months before app data existed
-   - Refresh button to update from current data
+   - Refresh button to recalculate from current app data

 4. **Mentorship (Auto-Calculated)**
    - Participants Assigned to Mentorship - automatically pulled from app data